harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/kubernetes/cd-k8s-ref/traffic-shifting-step.md

 :::

 This topic describes the Kubernetes Traffic Routing step.
-These configuration options can be found in the Blue Green (BG) Deployment step as well as the Canary Deployment step.
+These configuration options can also be found as part of the Blue Green (BG) Deployment step as well as the Canary Deployment step.

+This feature allows you to perform east-west routing of traffic.
+You would select a routing service mesh provider (currently supported SMI and Istio) and then configure one or more routes which are essentially groups of destinations and optional rules that applies for them.

 Here is a video demo of traffic shifting in a Kubernetes deployments.